July 9-13, 2017

 Each delegate is required to attend the entire conference.
 A student who comes late or leaves early detracts from the entire group’s experience.
 Temporary dismissals are granted for extenuating circumstances on a limited case-by-case basis at the discretion of the conference co-directors.

-Tuition for the MASC Summer Leadership Conference is $TBD, a bargain for five days including housing, food and program costs!
+Tuition for the MASC Summer Leadership Conference is $420, a bargain for five days including housing, food and program costs!
 Registration for all MASC events is online only.
-A $200 deposit will secure your place at the MASC Summer Leadership Conference.
-Full and Final payments for MASC Summer Leadership Conference must be received on or before June 10, 2017.
+Payment must be made in full immediately, and can be paid via credit card over the phone or mailed check.